aganm/aganm.github.io/_posts/2024-03-28-door-oriented-programming.md

 from the future types, but then I get surprised that it is not the case.
 And I stop to think twice over it.
 It adds unnecessary friction.

-What I propose is a design for basic type names that is intuitive and doesn't make you stop twice or even thrice about it.
 The usual mathy type names might look something along the lines of:

 ~~~
 float       // A float